-- 1. Some or all of the required open space may be dedicated to the Town of Freeport, subject to acceptance by the Town Council.
+1. Some or all of the required open space may be dedicated to the Town of Freeport, subject to acceptance by the Town Council.
 All open space lands shall be permanently protected from development.
-Under no circumstances shall any development be permitted in the open space at any time, except for those uses listed in Sec.
-504A.4.
-Any such dedication shall be accomplished by deeds or other appropriate legal instruments acceptable to the town attorney. - 2.
-Some or all of the required open space may be conveyed to a non-profit tax exempt land trust or similar organization for conservation, passive recreation, or active recreational purposes.
+Under no circumstances shall any development be permitted in the

+- 2. Some or all of the required open space may be conveyed to a non-profit tax exempt land trust or similar organization for conservation, passive recreation, or active recreational purposes.
 All open space lands shall be permanently protected from development.
 Under no circumstances shall any development be permitted in the open space at any time, except for those uses listed in Sec.
 504A.4.
 Any such conveyance shall be accomplished by deeds or other appropriate legal instruments acceptable to the town attorney. - 3.
 Some or all of the required open space may be held in common by the individual lot owners of the proposed residential development.
 All open space lands shall be permanently protected from development.
 Under no circumstances shall any development be permitted in the open space at any time, except for those uses listed in Sec.
 504A.4.
 The developer shall be required to establish a homeowner's association consisting of individual lot owners which shall include the following: - a.
 Covenants shall be included in each deed from the developer to an individual lot owner which shall require mandatory membership in the association and shall set forth the owner's rights, interests, privileges, and obligations in the association and in the common open space including the association's responsibility and obligation to maintain the common open space and any recreational facilities located therein - b.
-The association shall develop a system to levy and collect annual charges against any and all lot owners to defray expenses connected with the maintenance of common open space and recreational facilities located therein and this system shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land.
+The association shall develop a system to levy and collect annual charges against any and all lot owners to defray expenses connected with the maintenance of common open space and recreational facilities located therein and this system shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land. - c.

-- c.
 The developer shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners after which time the association shall be responsible for such maintenance and this requirement shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land. - d.
 All proposed deed covenants and legal documents relating to such common open space shall be reviewed by the town attorney and the Project Review Board and, if approved, shall be recorded in the Cumberland County Registry of Deeds and included or referred to in the deed of each lot. - 4.
 Some or all of the required open space may be held in "non-common private ownership" provided the land is permanently restricted from future development through a conservation easement or other mechanism acceptable to the Project Review Board, except for those uses listed in Section 504A.4 above.
 The Town of Freeport has the ability to enforce the restrictions of land in "non-common private ownership".
 This requirement shall be set forth in deed covenants or other legal instrument binding upon the lot owner and running with the land.
 All open space held in "non-common private ownership" shall be held in the same ownership.
 When the non-common open land is attached to a homestead on the property being developed, the required open space land shall be in addition to the minimum permitted lot area.